LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

 Messages
 ========

-Messages allows us to ask an object to prove a goal and must always match a declared predicate within the scope of the *sender* object.
+Messages allow us to ask an object to prove a goal and must always match a declared predicate within the scope of the *sender* object.
 Note that sending a message is fundamentally different from calling a predicate.
 When calling a predicate, the caller decides implicitly which predicate definition will be